strangerstudios/pmpro-pods/readme.txt

 * ENHANCEMENT: Added support for two new locations on the PMPro checkout page: After User Fields and Checkout Boxes. (@sc0ttkclark)
 * BUG FIX: Improved appearance of Pods fields on the PMPro checkout page so they more closely match styles used by PMPro. (@sc0ttkclark)
 * BUG FIX: Prevent PHP notices from usage of certain PMPro hooks when `$user` object is not passed in. (@sc0ttkclark)
+* BUG FIX: Prevent PHP notices on the PMPro checkout page when the PMPro Member pod does not exist and has not yet been extended. (@sc0ttkclark)

 = 1.0.1 - November 12th, 2021 =
 * ENHANCEMENT: Added support for showing PMPro Member fields on the Membership Account page under the Account Details area. #5 (@sc0ttkclark)